Namrata Joshi

 TL;DR

-In this analysis, I have found the unique categories of items, menu items with the most proteins and the beverages/tea & coffee/ smoothies & shakes low calorie items with the nutrition benefits.
 I have used multiple Filters, Sort, Conditional Formatting, and UNIQUE, COUNTIF, SMALL and LARGE functions using various conditions to get to the specific data.
 I have also inserted different charts to my filtered and sorted data to represent the analysis visually.

-The complete analysis can be found in this google sheet.
+The complete analysis can be found in this Google sheet.

 Data Analysis